 - Penalty Group 4 is a little weird and slightly confusing.
 Group 4 deals with substances that contain limited narcotics but have active nonnarcotic properties that lend the compound a substantial and valuable medicinal quality.
 These narcotics are substances codeine, dihydrocodeine, ethylmorphine, and diphenooxylate.
 On their own, these narcotics are all included in Penalty Group 1.
 However, when they are a part of compounds or mixtures with medicinal qualities, they become classified into Group 4.

-Other significant factors that can enhance the severity of drug charges: did the offense involve death or serious bodily injury to another person?
-Another factor is what criminal history do you have?
-Was a weapon used in the commission of the offense?
-Was a child under 18 involved in the commission of the offense?
+Whether it is possession or delivery or manufacturing of a controlled substance, there are many considerations that go into defending a drug charge.
+If a person has a drug problem, they need help and not punishment.
+Many times I battle to get my clients that help and try and shield them as much as I can from criminal culpability.
+There are other aspects to how a drug charge may take shape.
+There can be other significant factors that can enhance the severity of a drug charge.
+For instance, did the incidience that resulted in the drug charge also involve death or serious bodily injury to another person?
+Obviously, is this is present it can greatly complicate matters and will make any drug charge more difficult to defend.
+There are other factors that must be considered, such as: what kind of criminal history do you have?
+Is this a first time mess up or do you have a history with abuse?
+Also, was there a weapon used in the commission of the offense?
+Another question: was there a child under 18 involved in the commission of the offense?
 There are many questions that can affect the way in which your case might take shape.
-If you have been arrested and are facing a charge for any drug charge, call me and let's talk about your case and your options and strategize your defense.
+If you have been arrested and are facing a charge for any drug charge, call me and let's talk about your case and your options and discuss and develop your defense.